-Before we descended we still wanted to take a picture in front of the col's sign.
-There was a Spanish guy taking a picture of just his bike, so we proposed photographing each other.
+Before we descended, we wanted to take a picture in front of the col's sign.
+A Spanish guy was taking a photo of his bike, so we proposed photographing each other.

 The view towards the other side of the Tourmalet wasn't as pretty.
 There was a valley with a town filled with construction sites.
 What stood out was that, because the Tour de France had gone up from this side, the road was recently re-asphalted.
-That had happened on many places in the Pyrenees, every where the Tour had passed the roads were great.
-Nearly every mountain also had some professional cyclists' name written all over it.
+That had happened in many places in the Pyrenees; the roads were great everywhere the Tour had passed.
+Nearly every mountain also had professional cyclists' names written all over it.

 Descending the Tourmalet

 After the descent we wanted to get some food in the next village, only there wasn't any store or ATM.
-The only place selling food was a pizza place that also sold some jam and bottles of water.
-The jam was 3.50, while it normally was 1.10, and the bottles of water were 2 euro, while they were usually 18 cents.
-We started digging in our wallets to see how much cash we had, and then walked out... the people there look confused, but it was their fault for making everything so expensive.
+The only place selling food was a pizza place that also sold jam and water bottles.
+The jam was 3.50, while it usually was 1.10, and the bottles of water were 2 euros, while they were usually 18 cents.
+We started digging in our wallets to see how much cash we had and then walked out... the people there looked confused, but it was their fault for making everything so expensive.
 The next village was 8 km away.
-Those were the only kilometers this trip where we were really hungry and thirsty.
+Those were the only kilometers on this trip where we were really hungry and thirsty.
 The town wasn't much, there was a tourist shop that sold some food.
 We bought our usual items: a baguette, Oasis lemonade, and paté de campagne.

 On top of col d'Aspin

-When we were back down we bought some healthy food because we hadn't really eating yet today.
+When we were back down we bought some healthy food as we hadn't really eaten yet today.
 We bought a type of coleslaw, some pudding, and fruit.
 Just when we started eating it started to drizzle.
-Then it started to rain harder.
+Then it began to rain harder.
 We were sitting in front of a church, but moved to a porch with an overhang.
 When we were ready to leave I couldn't find my pocket knife.
-Fortunately I found it again, during our cycling trip in the Black Forest I broke one and had lost another.
-Back home I had bought another one, that I also lost.
+Fortunately I found it again; during our cycling trip in the Black Forest I broke one and lost another.
+Back home I had bought another one, which I had also lost.
 Although I had to search a few times it made it back home safely this time.

 In Avajan was a campsite, unfortunately a camping municipal with only one star.
 Usually there are only French people there.
-After pitching our tents quickly, before it started raining again, we took a shower.
+After pitching our tents quickly, we took a shower before it started raining again.
 It turned out we needed tokens, but there wasn't anyone to buy them from.
 The one I had left from the previous campsite didn't work.
 That meant a cold shower for me and Bram's second cold shower in three days.

-We ate some granola and a watermelon in front of our tents.
+We ate some granola and watermelon in front of our tents.
 The orange that I had bought was completely black inside.
-It started to thunder in the distance and shortly after it got very windy.
-I could see lightning in the distance, fortunately it didn't rain much during the night.
+It started to thunder in the distance, and shortly after it got very windy.
+I could see lightning in the distance.
+Fortunately, it didn't rain much during the night.

 Distance cycled : 90 km